 Speedloaders for the K6s are notoriously difficult to find.
 All models of the K6s ship with a DeSantis Swift Strip.
 I like the DeSantis as much as the Bianchi Speed Strip.
 Still, I can’t quite commit to this revolver without a proper reloading apparatus.
 Though 5-Star Firearms makes a loader, it is a “twistie” model, and I prefer inline-motion loaders to the exclusion of all others.
 Additionally, Colt Detective Special loaders are rumored to work, and some K-Frame loaders have been made to work.
 I was unable to make K-Frame Comp IIs work.
 Until there is a readily available, factory-produced inline speedloader I would have some hesitation about moving to the K6s.

 If I were to purchase this gun, I would also have to do something about the sight regulation.
 At Kimber’s price-point (and with an existing manufacturing capability) I would love to see sights corrected for modern carry ammunition.
 Failing that, it would be nice to see front sight blades in two or three heights to accommodate different carry loads.
-Failing that, I’m sure someone like Hamilton Bowen could make a height-appropriate front sight, but that raises the cost of the K6s considerably.
+Failing that, I’m sure someone like Hamilton Bowen could make a height-appropriate front sight, but that raises the cost of the already-expensive K6s considerably.

 Currently the market has not caught up to the K6s, and I sorely hope that changes.
 This is one revolver I would really like to see the market back.
 I’ll throw some of that back into Kimber’s court; I hope they are encouraging high-quality Kydex benders and other accessory providers.
 I think the support I want to see for the K6 will happen eventually; it just hasn’t happened quite yet.